 Sarah Scott: “I am not very good either.
 My own Grandmother kind of went, you’re actually not that graceful.
 And I was so ungrateful, but I said, ‘Thanks Grandma but I am going to do it anyway.'”

-Teresa Wiedrick: “You go girl.”
+Teresa Wiedrick: “You go, girl.”

 Sarah Scott: “Yeah, she is going to come to one of my shows, actually.
 So that will be great.”

 Teresa Wiedrick: “Awesome.
-In rough times, in separation, death, or illness, in family crisis, what would you suggest to homeschoolers, or these unexpected home learning families to take care of themself or how to approach their home learning environment?”
+In rough times, in separation, death, or illness, in a family crisis, what would you suggest to homeschoolers, or these unexpected home learning families to take care of themself or how to approach their home learning environment?”

 Sarah Scott: “Do only what is necessary.
 There are so many things that are not necessary.
-This is not crisis, but we’ve done a fair amount of large-scale travel for extended periods, like up to five weeks, kind of deal.
-And our homeschool support teacher even said, you understand you should not take math books, right?
+This is not a crisis, but we’ve done a fair amount of large-scale travel for extended periods, like up to five weeks, kind of deal.
+And our homeschool support teacher even said you understand you should not take math books, right?
 And I was like, okay.
 Even math can be, everything can be dropped, and it is going to be okay.
 Don’t create your own schooling around playing Nintendo all the time, but connection and care are the heart and soul of homeschooling.
-When there is crisis or when there is something going on that is a big deal in your family, go back to that.
+When there is a crisis or when there is something going on that is a big deal in your family, go back to that.
 Go back to connection and care.”

 Teresa Wiedrick: “And especially right now.
 I think it is such an opportunity for families to get to know each other in a different way.
 And to really watch their kids, see how they learn, and what they are naturally interested in.
-At the beginning, you said that boredom is a good thing.”
+In the beginning, you said that boredom is a good thing.”